crocodile2u/validity/README.md

 * subscriptions: value #2 is not an integer"
 * subscriptions: value #3 must be greater then or equal to {min}"

 The message parser will replace "{key}" with the corresponding array key.
-For numeric arrays, key will be incremented by one, because it's more human-readable.
+Numeric arrays in PHP are zero-indexed, so by default, in case of an error on the first array element, you get an error message saying "value #0 is invalid".
+While this might be a desired behavior, you also might want this to be displayed as "value #1 is invalid".
+This is achieved by calling
+_Field::setArrayKeyOffset(1)_ - then all the keys are incremented by 1 in the error messages.
+It is also often the case that integer IDs are used as keys for various data, so by default _validity_ does not apply an offset to numeric keys.

 ## Validating compound values